 I can’t wait for you to read it.

 I’m still writing.
-The book will come out sometime in 2018.
+The book will come out in 2020.
 Stay in touch: